Plato trainers use the same composition model as clients and servers. Every

 downstream logging.

-Each concrete strategy inherits optional setup/teardown hooks and can emit
+Each concrete strategy inherits optional setup/teardown hooks.
+To fire

 Composing Trainers